 Each school can have a maximum of 15 students per group with no more than two clubs operating at the same time.
 Students meet with the facilitator at least once a week before the school day begins to read and discuss selected books.
 Books will be selected based on reading level, grade level appropriateness and high interest content.

-Outcomes for students will be measured using Lexile scores, the FCAT Reading assessment and library circulation.
+Outcomes for students are measured using Lexile scores and Florida Standards Assessments.
 In addition to this quantitative data, teachers and students participating in MSMBC will complete satisfaction surveys to gather their input on what went well with the program and what needs improvement.
 Additional questions will assess the frequency students are reading for pleasure and their selection habits.